-While we were on vacation, my 12 year old daughter asked me if she was pretty enough and if I thought she was fat.
-I was shocked at this question, but I realized teenagers today are bombarded with retouched images of models and movie stars, with perfect bodies.
+While we were on vacation, my teenage old daughter asked me if I thought she was fat.
+I was horrified and shocked at this question.
+At first, I thought I had failed as a mother to teach her about self-worth.
+But then I realized teenagers today are bombarded with retouched images of models and movie stars, with perfect bodies.
 These role models have warped her perception of what is ideal.

 Jade is an absolute bean pole.
 At 12, she is taller than me and has legs that go on forever.
 I was devastated she was even concerned about her weight.
 Had I failed to help her develop a healthy body image?
 I told her she was perfect but I was upset that this was something she was worried about.

 It started me thinking about my journey through the teenage years.
 What many of you probably don’t know, is that I battled with my weight and body image from the time I was 12, till well into my 20’s.
 I was never obese but I was definitely chubbier and chunkier than my friends.